KShilina/google-flights-clone/README.md

 * Integrate more robust error handling and validation.

 # Acknowledgments
-* RapidAPI for the Sky-Scrapper API.
+* RapidAPI for the Sky-Scrapper API https://rapidapi.com/apiheya/api/sky-scrapper.
 * Material-UI for providing intuitive UI components.